 Once Wowza Streaming Cloud receives AMF metadata with the source stream, it can move directly from the transcoder to an Adobe HDS stream target, where a player can use it to trigger an action during playback.

-In addition, you can use the Wowza Streaming Cloud REST API to convert AMF metadata to ID3 tags.
+Alternatively, you can use the Wowza Streaming Cloud REST API to convert AMF metadata to ID3 tags.
 When you enable the convertAMFData property in the REST API, Wowza Streaming Cloud listens for AMF data events in the source stream, parses the data events, maps the events to ID3 tags, and sends the ID3 tags with output renditions to either Wowza CDN or custom HLS stream targets.

 The process is different, however, for Wowza Streaming Cloud with ultra low latency, whose streams bypass the Wowza Streaming Cloud transcoder.
 Ultra low latency streams flow into origin servers over RTMP, and thus they can ingest AMF metadata with the source stream.
 The origin server sends the AMF metadata to WOWZ-based ultra low latency targets.